Grzegorzsa/zen-custom-fields/readme.md

 #Zen Custom Fields
-Simple to implement and use custom fields in WordPress templates.
+Easy to implement and use custom fields in WordPress templates.
 The plugin converts regular html tables into arrays of values.

 ###Usage